-Same-store sales in Las Vegas decreased 3.8% which we attribute primarily to lower customer traffic at the New York-New York Hotel and Casino.
-Same-store sales in New York decreased 1.6% which we attribute primarily to a decrease in revenue from our event business.
-Same-store sales in Washington, D.C. decreased 18.2% which we attribute primarily to lower headcounts, especially during lunch and after-work hours, which we attribute to continued hybrid work schedules.
-Same-store sales in Alabama increased 6.9% which we attribute primarily to better-than-expected customer traffic combined with targeted menu price increases.
+Same-store sales in Las Vegas decreased 1.4% which we attribute primarily to lower customer traffic at the New York-New York Hotel and Casino.
+Same-store sales in New York decreased 3.4% which we attribute primarily to a decrease in revenue from our event business.
+Same-store sales in Washington, D.C. decreased 13.0% which we attribute primarily to lower headcounts, especially during lunch and after-work hours, which we attribute to continued hybrid work schedules in the first half of the period.
+Same-store sales in Atlantic City, NJ decreased 6.7% which we attribute primarily to lower than expected customer traffic at the property where we are located.
+Same-store sales in Alabama increased 1.5% which we attribute primarily to better-than-expected customer traffic combined with targeted menu price increases first half of the period partially offset by lower customer traffic in the second half of the period as a result of inclement weather.
+Same-store sales in Florida increased 2.2% which we attribute primarily to increased headcounts.
 Other food and beverage sales consist of sales related to properties that were closed and other fees.